-The slope sensitive land comprises land that are too steep for General residential development.
+The slope sensitive and rural land comprises land that are too steep for General Residential development.
+Figure 26 highlights where these areas are located.
 The number of dwellings per hectare varies and depends on a site by site basis.
+The urban design responds to the topography by incorporating: